joinmarket-webui/jamdocs/docs/glossary.md

 ### Mempool
+A list of valid bitcoin transactions that are not yet confirmed in the timechain.
 ## O
 ### Offchain
 ### Onchain
 ## S
 ### Sats
+The atomic unit of the Bitcoin protocol.
+100 million sats are considered 1 btc.
+The total supply of all sat units is 21 quadrillion.
 ### Schedule
 ### Sybil Attack
 ## T
 ### Taint
 ### Taker
-A market taker is someone who buys liquidity from the market, taking up [market makers](#maker) on their offers.
+A market taker is someone who buys bitcoin liquidity from the market, taking up [market makers](#maker) on their offers.
 You can see active offers in the [order book][orderbook].

 You will automatically take offers when running the scheduler via the ["Jam"